Marine Stewardship Council: Independent opinion and criticisms

 In 2009 Greenpeace published a comprehensive assessment of the MSC.
 Overall the report states several positive effects, but also many aspects that make the MSC a weak certification.

 Jared Diamond's 2005 book Collapse discussed MSC and the similar Forest Stewardship Council as good examples of collaboration among environmentalists and businesses for a sustainable economy.

-Andrew Balmford's book Wild Hope (Chicago University Press, 2012) devotes a chapter to the MSC as a successful strategy for achieving conservation goals through a collaborative, market-based solution.
+Andrew Balmford's book Wild Hope devotes a chapter to the MSC as a successful strategy for achieving conservation goals through a collaborative, market-based solution.

 Critics claim that the MSC has certified fisheries that are harming the environment and those with a high level of bycatch, the killing of non-target species such as dolphins and turtles.
 These concerns are furthered by the fact that the industry pays the MSC to be certified, which is presented as a conflict of interest.
 In addition, there is no guarantee that the seafood is ethical, as animal welfare is not considered and suffocation is still the standard slaughter method for fish, who possess not only the ability to feel pain but emotions and sentience.

 Since 2009, the MSC has been criticized for certifying fisheries that have, in the view of some, questionable sustainability.
 The most controversial certification has been that of the Ross Sea Antarctic toothfish fishery.
 Some scientists and stakeholders in the seafood industry consider the fishery "exploratory", since so little is known about it.
 However toothfish has been fished commercially for over 30 years and the fishery has been closely managed by Convention on the Conservation of Antarctic Marine Living Resources since 1982.
 Scientists had accused the assessor, which recommended the fishery for certification, of ignoring unfavorable data.
 The independent adjudicator later sent back the recommendation for certification to the assessor for reconsideration.
 The fishery was certified with adjustments to the scoring on the contested indicators and additional requirements for providing scientific data to aid research on toothfish stocks.

 The MSC received criticism from Greenpeace and the Pew Environment Group among others over its certification of Antarctic krill.
 Although the fishery may have been healthy, critics believed that "scientific data on the fishery’s impact [wa]s lacking, and that the council’s decision [wa]s thus based on guesswork".
 As a result, Whole Foods Market stated it would stop selling all krill oil supplements even with the ecolabel.